xarray-contrib/xwrf/docs/source/branding/index.md

 # Branding

-`xwrf`'s minimalistic logo was inspired by destaggering and handling of WRF's C-grid, which are key features of `xwrf`.
+`xWRF`'s minimalistic logo was inspired by destaggering and handling of WRF's C-grid, which are key features of `xWRF`.
 It was also generated _in Python_ using `matplotlib`, as shown below!

 ```python
 from matplotlib.patches import BoxStyle, FancyBboxPatch, Polygon